joaquindiazalvarez/joaquindiazalvarez/README.md

   -PIC,
   -Raspberry pi.

-- 🔭 I’m currently working on updating my 4Geeks Projects, and also doing LeetCode Algorithms Excercises
+- 🔭 I’m currently working on updating my 4Geeks Projects, and also doing LeetCode Algorithms Exercises
 - 🌱 I’m currently reviewing a mix of Javascript , React and CSS
 - 📫 How to reach me: joaquindiazalvarez@gmail.com